-It is not necessary to remove the drive plate assembly (3) from the engine flywheel unless the drive pins are bent or worn and must be replaced.
-To remove the drive plate assembly, disengage the hardware (8 and 9) and remove the drive plate.
+It is not necessary to remove the drive plate assembly (2) from the engine flywheel unless the drive pins are bent or worn and must be replaced.
+To remove the drive plate assembly, disengage the hardware (8 and 9) securing it to the flywheel.